spatialflunky1/flosp-os/README.md

 ## Description
 My first attempt at creating an operating system from scratch
 ## Notes
-* The operating system itself has not started development yet
-* This repository is currently used to hold test programs I create which I am using to learn assembly
+* This repository also contains test programs I create which I am using to learn assembly
 * The scripts in the tools folder are used to format and write the boot binary to a floppy disc
-  - Will get removed once the programs start to exceed 1.44 MB
+  - Will get removed once the OS start to exceed 1.44 MB, or when I start using long mode
   - If you use these tools: MAKE SURE TO CHANGE THE DRIVE IN THE SCRIPT TO MATCH YOUR FDD